elastic-community/Easy-way-to-install-elastic-kibana-with-terraform/README.md

 # Easy-to-way-to-install-elastic-kibana-with-terraform
-Easy way to install elastic search and kibana for adicional look guides "how to use install apm server with fleet server"
+Easy way to install elastic search and kibana for adicional look guides "how to use install apm server with fleet server" this post is available in english and spanish

 ## English Version
 The idea of this tutorial is to demonstrate how to create a cluster with as many nodes as you want of Elasticsearch, along with a Kibana on a cloud such as Digital Ocean.
 This is applicable to other clouds by changing providers, but I still invite and recommend that you use Elastic Cloud https://cloud.elastic.co/home.

 ### Install with Terraform
 To install Elastic with Kibana on our infrastructure, it is as simple as cloning this repository and running the following commands:
 ```bash
 terraform init